 Many piercers offer a student discount to get their business.

 Even at a reputable piercer’s shop, you’ll still find that belly button piercing isn’t too expensive.
-Because it’s important to get it right the first time it’s done, consider going with the best piercer, not the cheapest one you can find.
+As it's so important to get it right the first time, consider going with the best piercer, not the cheapest one you can find.

 In the long run, you might be saving yourself from going through extra pain.
 At the very least, you’ll feel more confident that you’re getting a safe and sanitary belly button piercing.
 That extra money is definitely worth the peace of mind you’ll get.